Central African Republic

 The Central African Republic was admitted as an EITI Candidate country in 2008.
 The country has published three EITI Reports disclosing government revenues from artisanal production of diamonds for fiscal periods 2006 to 2010.
 Central African Republic was declared EITI Compliant on 1 March 2011.

 EITI CAR published its first report (for the year 2006) in March 2009.
 A second report covering 2007-2009 was published in December 2010.
 EITI CAR adopted its 2010 report in November 2012.
-Country-wide dissemination of the results of this report continued through 16 EITI committees at prefecture level in 2011 and 2012.
+Country-wide dissemination of the results of these reports continued through 16 EITI committees at prefecture level in 2011 and 2012.

 - Establishment of 16 regional EITI sub-committees.